lingtalfi/TheBar/discussions/flat-filesystem.md

 In the flat filesystem, every file has a unique identifier, which serves as the identifier of the file, and some metadata associated with it.
+The identifier is also the path to the file.

 The metadata can contain anything and is stored in an external "store", which can be anything (a database, a file, etc...).

 To emulate a regular filesystem, we can use the following metadata for instance: